OverengineeredOne/Docs/README.md

 of applications.
 Our tools are all fully open source and serve as examples using our infrastructure.

+# Archived

+Parts of this MD Book were planned to move out and split between OEDev and OEBook.
+These have now entered archived the bone yard.

 ## Overengineered Spec

 We are beginning to layout a series of feature requirements to solve a sizeable